Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Bugs**

 * Aube has no texture.
+* Description of invisible walls is based on abazon.
 * Falling in the Serene Spire can be ignored with mouse movement.
 * Descriptions for harmony platforms and ladders